m2t3j/Advanced_DB/README.md

 ## How to Use QLE

-### This was built on my own personal PSQL server and database.
+####  NOTE: This was built on my own personal PSQL server and database.
 The database configuration can be changed by editing this line of code in app.py: DSN = "dbname=imdb user=postgres password=uromastyx host=localhost port=5432"

 ### 1. **Run SQL Queries**